 Dental Restorations for Optimal Oral Health in Fountain Valley, CA

 Restoration dentistry considers the appearance of your smile as well as the condition of your teeth and gums.
 Our treatment plans are intended to rebuild teeth that are decayed, chipped, cracked, discolored, or even missing.
-At Eugene Schmidt, DDS we provide a variety of restorative dental services to bring your teeth back to their normal shape, function, and appearance.
+At the dental practice of Dr. Eugene Schmidt, DDS we provide a variety of restorative dental services to bring your teeth back to their normal shape, function, and appearance.

 A successful outcome of dental restorations depends on your comfort and satisfaction, and each visit should provide improvement.
 Call our experienced team today to discover all the ways we can help you restore your oral health and love your smile.

 CALL US: 714-963-8934 REQUEST APPOINTMENT